Rajadamnern Stadium: History

 Chuwattana Muay Thai & Boxing camp is the official promoter for Rajadamnern Stadium, licensed by the Thailand Boxing Commission.

 In 2022, Global Sport Ventures Company Limited or GSV, an affiliated company of Plan B Media Public Company Limited, announced its investment in Rajadamnern Stadium Company Limited.
 The investment aims to revolutionize and introduce "The New Era of MuayThai" to new generation of sports fan around the world by building Rajadamnern Stadium to be a Global Hub of MuayThai and modernizing media & content strategy.
 GSV collaborates with leading MuayThai promoters in hosting fights at the stadium.

 In late 2022 GSV launched Rajadamnern World Series or RWS, its flagship MuayThai program with a modernized set of fighting rules and world class production quality.
 As part of Rajadamnern World Series, on 22 July 2022, Rajadamnern Stadium hosted the first four female Muay Thai fights in its almost eight decade-long history.
 The first female bout was between Aida Looksaikongdin and Zahra Shokouhi.
 In June 2023, it was announced that RWS had signed a deal with DAZN to distribute their events across the world, starting from their event on the first of July 2023.

 Gambling

 Gambling is legal and takes place at the second level.
 The betting is done by hand-signals, as on a stock exchange trading floor.
 Often such signs are misunderstood by one side and fights may erupt outside the ring between gamblers.
 The security service at Rajadamnern Stadium is managed by armed military police.
 Foreigners usually occupy the expensive ringside seats, while gamblers and aficionados prefer the second or third ring of seats upstairs.

+Weight classes

+Rajadamnern Stadium offers the official weight classes below: